-At HubSpot, we've built our marketing team from two business school graduates working from a coffee table to a powerhouse of over 200 employees.
-Along the way, we've learned countless lessons that've shaped our current content marketing strategy, so we decided to illustrate our insights in a blog post to teach marketers how to develop a successful content marketing strategy, regardless of their team's size.
+At HubSpot, we've built our marketing team from two business school graduates working from a coffee table to a powerhouse of hundreds of employees.
+Along the way, we've learned countless lessons that shaped our current content marketing strategy.
+So, we decided to illustrate our insights in a blog post to teach marketers how to develop a successful content marketing strategy, regardless of their team's size.

 In this comprehensive guide for modern marketers, you'll learn: